PPCPs and EDCs in Drinking Water - Contaminants of Emerging Concern

 • Decrease pesticide use.
 At home, attempt strategies like plugging holes under the sink to diminish pests and keep the call for pesticides.
 For produce, wash fresh products of the soil with tap water to expel generally synthetic substances.

-The Impact of PPCPs in Drinking Water
+The Impact of PPCPs on Drinking Water

-A specific kind of PPCP like steroid hormones, which include estrone, progesterone, and testosterone, and fragrance additives like galactoside, are studied to have endocrine-disrupting compounds (EDCs).
-By definition, EDCs synthetic chemicals that have the capacity to block certain hormonal processes or mimic the movement of natural hormones in the body.
+By definition, EDCs are synthetic chemicals that can block certain hormonal processes or mimic the movement of natural hormones in the body.
 As such, it can disrupt the function of the body's organ system and harm overall human health.
-In fact, even if the EDCs are in significantly low concentrations, they can still pose serious threats to the human endocrine system.
-In line with that, when the endocrine system gets damaged, it may also generate a domino on reproductive effects.

 Proper Disposal of PPCPS